Mekhlabhishek/Test1/book/chapter-2.md

   .remote({ desiredCapabilities: { browserName: 'chrome' } })
   .init()
   .url('https://qa.aceinvoice.com')
-  .pause(1000)
+  .pause(3000)
   .$("//strong[contains(text(),'Sign Up')]").click()
-  .pause(1000)
+  .pause(3000)
   .getUrl().then(url => { console.log('URL is: ', url) })
   .end();
 ```

-That's it, you ran your first program successfully.
-Here, we have captured the URL and printed it.
+That's it, we ran our first program successfully.
-We are not testing if it is correct or not.
+Here, we captured the URL and printed it.

 ## Understading the code